 Facts are facts.
 A driver with a 0.05 BAC may technically be somewhat impaired, but impairment is relative.
 In fact, a driver who is talking on a hands-free cellphone or simply driving while over the age of 65 is more impaired than someone at 0.05.

-It’s obvious why drivers with a 0.05 BAC aren’t significantly impaired, they’ve had relatively little to drink.
+It’s obvious why drivers with a 0.05 BAC aren’t meaningfully impaired, they’ve had relatively little to drink.
 A 120 pound woman will hit 0.05 after having little more than a single drink and a 160 pound man would be considered legally drunk after two.
 This makes what is usually considered responsible behavior into a criminal act.

 View the BAC charts below: